dokozero/okcolor/README.md

 –

-Creating a balanced and accessible color palette with Figma is not an easy task, color pickers like HSB and HSL are not best suited for these tasks.
-To fix that, OkColor brings uniform color models for a more convenient way to manipulate colors.
+Creating a balanced and accessible color palette with Figma is not an easy task, color models like HSB and HSL are not best suited for these tasks.
+To fix that, OkColor brings more uniform and predictable color models for a more convenient way to manipulate colors.

 In short, with a color model like OkHSL, you can easily create perceptually uniform color palettes, and do more advanced things with OkLCH.